ironmaniiith/Github-profile-name-writer/README.md

 * No not at all.. hahhahahahahaha. :D, it's just for fun and for making your github profile awesome, go see this link -> https://github.com/ironmaniiith

 #### If you are in college and your college don't allow ssh to github, follow this####
-* Suppose you username is 'ironman' and password is 'blabla'
+* Suppose you username is 'ironman' and password is 'blablapassword'

 	Just run this in you local copy of the repository

+	git remote rm origin

-	git remote add origin "https://ironman:blabla@github.com/ironman/testRepo.git" (where testRepo is the name of you repository)
+	git remote add origin "https://ironman:blablapassword@github.com/ironman/testRepo.git" (where testRepo is the name of you repository in which your commits will be going)

 	Now just run the final script runThis.sh, it won't ask for the password